via5/Synergy/README.md

 [<img src="doc/manage-animatables.png" height="400">](doc/manage-animatables.png)

 Parameter names can be customised.
 Clicking _Remove_ is equivalent to unchecking the _Animtable_ checkbox on the parameter.
-The button will change into _Add_
+The button will change into _Add_ when clicked, which will re-add the parameter.
+Removed parameters will disappear once the list is closed.

 Note that once a parameter is used by another plugin, its name cannot be changed without breaking the link between that plugin and Synergy.
 Therefore, it is recommended to rename parameters manually immediately after making them animatable, before using them in other plugins.
 Although Synergy will give default names to parameters, they're not always very useful.